Venkata-Ch/Rydberg_HamiltoninanQuantum_MIS/README.md

 <b>The probability density for the ellipse quantum structures is as follows:
 </b>
 <h5>Reference</h5>
-<p>The following reference has been used for this application:
+<p>The following reference has been used for this competition:
    https://arxiv.org/html/2401.07795v2</p>